aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/Input Variables.md

 ## Avd Data Conversion Mode

 Conversion Mode for AVD input data conversion
+Input data conversion will perform type conversion of input variables as defined in the schema.
+The type conversion is intended to help the user to identify minor issues with the input data, while still allowing the data to be validated.
-During conversion, messages will be generated with information about the host(s) and key(s) which required conversion.
+During conversion, messages will generated with information about the host(s) and key(s) which required conversion.
 "disabled" means that conversion will not run - avoid this since conversion is also handling data deprecation and upgrade.
 "error" will produce error messages and fail the task.
 "warning" will produce warning messages.